-QUIC NOTE AND DISCLAIMER: Loop design should be based on a structure heat and cool load, not “per ton” of AC installed.
+QUICK NOTE AND DISCLAIMER: Loop design should be based on a structure heat and cool load, not “per ton” of AC installed.
 That is, the ground loop has to dispel and retract the heat generated by the structure, regardless of the size of the AC unit.
 Thus said, I will continue based on a “per ton” basis for simplicity.

 HORIZONTAL LOOPS: (They don’t work in Texas: FALSE) Horizontal loops, in most areas work well, if properly sized and installed.
 I install them.
 I know.
 My favorite is a 4 pipe system 5’ to bottom for two pipes, and then two more at 3’ deep.
 Why?
 I’ve worked it all ways and this works the best in Texas.
 If soil is moist it takes about 220-250’ of trench per ton.
 If dry soil closer to 300’/ton.
 Trenches can be 20’ apart.
 Why horizontal?
 Install cost is about 60% of vertical bores.
 How much land does it take?
 1/2 acre of clear field can carry 4 tons.
 Just food for thought.

 POND LOOPS: ( You need a 1/2 acre or more: FALSE) You can use your pond to heat and cool your home, but again in Texas, the rules are different.
 Some rules of thumb are 3500 sq ft of pond/ton, and such, but these are numbers from designers dealing with icing and frozen ponds up north in winter and still trying to heat homes.
 Here we have a lot more leeway with ponds.
 Biggest issue is depth and drying up.
 The pond has to be deep enough to maintain at least 80 degree or cooler water in summer, which is 8-10’ deep, and cannot dry up.
 The size is not so important, but I will say that probably 1000 sq ft of surface/ton is minimal.
 Ponds depend on depth (ground contact) and evaporation to keep cool.
 Sometimes, a fountain may help keep temperatures in line.
 Ponds are a very economical way to “geo” your house and I install them often.
 Ponds also seem to vary in temperature with the seasons more than ground loops, and generally require antifreeze to get through the coldest days.